Tusoteuthis

-Tusoteuthis (meaning "crushed squid") is an extinct genus of large enchoteuthine cephalopod that lived during the Cretaceous.
+Tusoteuthis is an extinct genus of large enchoteuthine cephalopod that lived during the Cretaceous.
 Although often called a squid, it is now thought to be more closely related to modern octopuses.
-Examination of gladius remains has yielded an estimated mantle length close to or equal to that of the modern giant squid.
-Fossil remains have been found in parts of the one-time Western Interior Seaway of North America, including Late Cretaceous rocks in Kansas, Colorado, Wyoming, South Dakota, North Dakota, and Manitoba Province.
+Although many specimens from the Western Interior Seaway of North America were described, at 2019, only one, poorly preserved specimen from Kansas is recognized as Tusoteuthis.
 One species, T. longa, is traditionally recognized.
-In 2019, due to poor preservation of holotype specimen, genus Tusoteuthis is likely to be invalid, and it is considered that later described species are better to include in genus Enchoteuthis instead.
+In 2019, due to the poor preservation of the holotype specimen, Tusoteuthis was considered likely to be a nomen dubium, and it was proposed that later described species are better to be included in the genus Enchoteuthis instead.

 Etymology

 American paleontologist William N. Logan did not directly explain the etymology of Tusoteuthis when he named it in 1898.
 The generic name may be formed from Latin tusus "crushed" (passive participle of Latin tundo "beat, crush") + Greek teuthis "squid", alluding to the typically fragmented condition of the fossil gladius.
 The gender of the type species name was later corrected to the Latin feminine longa.